arpiitjaiswal/Max-FPS-Unlocker/README.md

-# Magisk Module: Max Graphics and FPS Option Unlocker (Original made by JUANIMAN)
+# Magisk Module: Max Graphics and FPS Option Unlocker (Original made by @JUANIMAN)

 This Magisk module changes your mobile device model to an IQOO 13, allowing you to unlock 120fps in games like PUBG Mobile and Call of Duty Mobile.